 Power & Utilities

-Increased regulation.
-Both the power and water markets are tightly regulated on principles of consumer protection.
-The energy price cap looks likely to remain in place for the foreseeable future and Ofgem licensing requirements and complaints scrutiny are likely to tighten.
+The power and water markets are tightly regulated on principles of consumer protection.
+Ofgem licensing requirements and complaints scrutiny are likely to tighten, with the energy price cap set to remain in place for the foreseeable future.
 In addition, regulation around the provision of smart meters, Renewable Obligation Certificates (ROCs) and wider infrastructure improvements are likely to intensify – increasing costs and operational complexity.
-Exemptions from certain obligations are enjoyed by smaller providers e.g. Home Warm Discount
+In water, greater public and regulatory scrutiny on company performance is likely to drive up investment requirements.

-Decarbonisation.
-The move towards renewable energy has required major changes to both production and distribution of energy across the National Grid.
-This is likely to remain a key focus for utility providers over the long-term.
-The UK is rapidly losing large volumes of baseload (nuclear) & flexible (coal & older gas) generation capacity as its capacity mix pivots towards low/zero-carbon alternatives.
-Major investment means that the UK already benefits from a large renewables resource base (in particular offshore wind) and an effective CfD support mechanism.
+The move towards renewable energy has required major changes to production and distribution across the National Grid.
+This is likely to remain a key focus for utility providers over the long term.
+The UK is rapidly losing large volumes of baseload (nuclear) and flexible (coal and older gas) generation capacity as the mix pivots towards low/zero-carbon alternatives.
+Major investment and an effective Contracts for Difference (CfD) government support mechanism means the UK already benefits from a large renewables resource base.

-In light of these dynamics, utility providers of all sizes have needed to become increasingly agile and cost-focused.
-Managing liquidity is essential, and well as taking a prudent approach to bad debts.
+Utility providers of all sizes have needed to become increasingly agile and cost focused.
+Managing liquidity is essential, as well as taking a prudent approach to bad debts.

 Calon Energy Limited in administration